 Thursday, November 20, 2025

-Shadeur Sanders has the same narcissism issue that plagued Baker Mayfield's time in Cleveland.
+Shadeur Sanders has the same narcissism leadership trait that both benefited and plagued Baker Mayfield's time in Cleveland.

-The little I've seen of Shadeur Sanders, both during a 2025 exhibition game when Sanders was not allowed to come back out for an additional series after his wide receiver ended the previous set of downs with a dropped pass on a catchable ball; and in his first game subbing for a concussed Dillon Gabriel when he apparently barely missed a touchdown pass play that would have energized the Browns fan base, Sanders does seem to have an aire about himself that it's all about him and what he can show the world he can do if just given the chance.
+The little I've seen of Shadeur Sanders, both during a 2025 exhibition game when Sanders was not allowed to come back out for an additional series after his wide receiver ended the previous set of downs with a dropped pass on a catchable ball; and in his first game subbing for a concussed Dillon Gabriel when he apparently barely missed a touchdown pass play that would have energized the Browns fan base, Sanders does seem to exhibit an "I am going to prove myself" aura if just given the chance.

-There is something to be said regarding how a new Quarterback takes the reigns of responsibility that can influence their immediate, future success.
-The Quarterbacks who genuinely have gratitude and humility at their opportunity to Quarterback an NFL team, are the types of football players an entire team will rally around, the kinds that feel there is a spotlight that follows them around wherever they go, usually need a couple seasons, of seasoning, before their career actually takes off.
+There is something to be said regarding how a new Quarterback takes the reigns of responsibility which influences their immediate and future successes.
+The Quarterbacks who genuinely have gratitude and humility during their opportunity to Quarterback an NFL team, are the types of football players an entire team will rally around.
+There is also the type of QB, like Baker Mayfield, that had a spotlight following him around, but, still needed a couple seasons, of seasoning, and maturing, before their career actually takes off.

-Deep down, Browns fans probably really want a sturdy, taller QB like Ben Roethlisberger or Tom Brady who make quick, accurate decisions, and will be around for a decade or longer, and that does not appear to fit the Sanders profile, and yet, Browns Fans want to see Mr. Excitement create memorable Football for Browns fans.
+Deep down, Browns fans probably really want a sturdy, tall QB like Ben Roethlisberger or Tom Brady who make quick, accurate decisions, and who will be around for a decade or longer, and that does not appear to fit the Sanders profile if Snders establishes himself as a roll out left or right type of QB, which ironically, is how Baker Mayfield earned early career success with the Browns; and yet, Browns Fans want to see Mr. Excitement create memorable Football for Browns fans.

 Los Angeles Emmy winning Producer Alessandro Machi combines his editing, camera and observational skills to provide unique insights into the World of Sports.